The CFR’s programs equip Duke Divinity School students with the tools and resources to practice Christian reconciliation in their future ministries.

-The CFR provides opportunities for students to substantively contribute to the center’s mission and vision through employment and volunteer opportunities, in addition to other student programs.
+The CFR provides opportunities for students to substantively contribute to the center’s mission and vision through employment and other opportunities, in addition to other student programs.

 Pilgrimages of Pain and Hope are contextual learning trips to locales where deep societal brokenness has been met with a vibrant and holistic Christian witness to the possibility of justice, healing, and wholeness.